A Parenting Resource

 15

-What does repair look like in your family?
-Is it modeled - or avoided?
+What does repair look like in your home?
+Is it modeled regularly - or mostly avoided?

 Real Scenarios